FoundationDB/fdb-kubernetes-operator/docs/design/unified_sidecar_and_process_monitor.md

 This API will have an option to listen on a TLS connection and restrict the incoming connections using the same peer verification options we support in the current sidecar.

 When in `launch` mode, the launcher will watch the input configuration file for changes, and upon detecting changes it will set annotations on the pod to indicate the latest configuration that it has loaded.
 It will also perform basic safety checks on this configuration, and if the safety checks fail it will create an event describing the error with its configuration.
 This flow will require that the launcher has a service account token that allows it to communicate with the Kubernetes API.
-The operator will require that `automountServiceAccountToken` is either unset or set to `true` on the pod spec.
 We will also be able to set an annotation to tell the launcher to reload configuration, in case it misses an event about changes to the file, but we will generally want the launcher to proactively reload the configuration so that the operator doesn't need to do multiple runs to get a pod to converge on new configuration.
 The launcher will also create an event on the pod when it loads new configuration.

 ### Process Configuration